Table of Contents

 So one question you may have is why is ergonomics important?
 Is it really necessary to go the extra mile and make sure you have the proper posture while you work?

 Well it is, in fact.
 I mean, we want to as much precaution as necessary to take care of our body.
-Although there does not seem to be any immediate consequences to poor posture and discomfort in the workplace, overtime the negatives stack up to a point where symptoms like carpal tunnle, RSI, and even artheritis arise.
+Although there does not seem to be any immediate consequences to poor posture and discomfort in the workplace, overtime the negatives stack up to a point where symptoms like carpal tunnel, RSI, and even arthritis arise.
 You can also mess up the the posture of your spine, as well as the change the lengths of various tendons in your body so that when you stand up, you find yourself unable to stand up straight.

 If you ever sat in front of a computer for long periods of time, you might have felt a little strained from sitting down.
 Almost as if sitting down was fatiguing.
 Well sitting down actually is hard!
 That’s because many workspaces work against the design of the human body and bio mechanics, causing strains in various different parts of the body.
 With many people transitioning more of their time and their life to digital technology, there is a growing awareness that the human body isn’t meant to sit at a computer.
 That’s where ergonomics comes in.